LeDragoX/Win-Debloat-Tools/README.md

 ## ⚡ Troubleshooting

+> For each issue, expand the problem you're looking for,
+> and Open PowerShell as admin to copy paste it's content:

 <details>
 <summary>Start menu Search (<code>WSearch</code> indexing service will be disabled).</summary>

-> Open PowerShell as admin and copy paste:

 ```Powershell
 Get-Service WSearch | Set-Service -StartupType Automatic -PassThru | Start-Service